Stephen-Hilton/fupi/README.md

 ## Linters

 The auto-load feature was designed to get down to two words for most use-cases: `import fupi` - nothing else is needed.
 One minor disadvantage; linters will often see this as an unused import, and flag it for removal, and/or give you a yellow squiggly underline.
-If that bothers you, use the [Manual Settings](#manual-settings) approach, or um, `logger.info( fupi.sys_path_history )` for posterity's sake?
+Or, an overly-ambitious AI coding tool may drop it without warning.
+If either bothers you, use the [Manual Settings](#manual-settings) approach, or um, `logger.info( fupi.sys_path_history )` for posterity's sake?
 Couldn't hurt.
+If it gets to be a real problem, I can add `fupi.do_really_important_things()` that does nothing.
+Let AI figure that out.